winduum/winduum-docs/docs/docs/variants/dark.md

+---
+description: "Overrides the default TailwindCSS dark mode variant to be class-based instead of media query based.
+The dark: variant applies to elements with the .dark…"
+---

 # Dark
 Overrides the default TailwindCSS [dark mode](https://tailwindcss.com/docs/dark-mode) variant to be class-based instead of media query based.
 The `dark:` variant applies to elements with the `.dark` class and all their descendants, so dark mode can be toggled manually — typically by adding the class to the `<html>` element.